kalaksi/docker-midnight-commander/README.md

 You can also bind-mount configuration files for Midnight Commander under ```/home/mc/.config/mc```.

 ## Development
-### Design Goals
-## Design Goals
-- Never run as root unless necessary.
-- Use only official base images.
-- Provide an example ```docker-compose.yml``` that also shows what CAPabilities can be dropped.
-- No static default passwords.
-That would make the container insecure by default.
-- Handle signals properly.
-- Simple and minimal: try to keep everything in the Dockerfile if reasonable.
-- Offer versioned tags for stability.
-- Don't restrict configuration possibilities: provide a way to use native config files for the containerized application.

 ### Contributing
 See the repository on <https://github.com/kalaksi/docker-midnight-commander>.